 Vital Laptenok, the general partner at F1V, partner at Genesis Tech (also launched an R&D department there), and co-founder of BetterMe.
 Vital is a great visionary who has extensive expertise in building IT product companies.

-Alexei Yermolenko (me), the principal at F1V, skilled in business modeling and finances (pro in Excel tables!).
-I built a career at Deloitte and KPMG, where I worked with audits and M&A deals.
+Alexei Yermolenko (me), the principal at F1V.
+I am good at business modeling and finances (pro in Excel tables!).
+I have built a career at Deloitte and KPMG, where I worked with audits and M&A deals.

-Eleha Mazhuha, the investment director and PR lead at F1V.
+Elena Mazhuha, the investment director and PR lead at F1V.
 She previously worked at Citibank Ukraine, TA Ventures, and Startup Wise Guys.
-Her superpower is in exceptional networking and management skills.
+Her superpower is exceptional networking and management skills.

 Alexandra Naidonova, the head of marketing at F1V.
 She manages a team of marketing & product analysts to help portfolio startups with a full cycle of brand creation.

 Ksenia Novikova, the head of operations at F1V.
 Novikova is responsible for building a community around the fund, supporting its portfolio startups, and building contacts with other VCs.

 Anastasiia Kuzmenko, the head of talent acquisition at F1V.
 She works closely with the fund's portfolio startups, developing recruitment strategies and coordinating full-cycle recruitment for them.